 Research in the School of Physics and Astronomy

-The CMP group operates at the cusp between fundamental physics and development of device concepts and brings together together scientists with complementary skills, to share knowledge and resources and provide training for the next generation.
+The CMP group operates at the cusp between fundamental physics and development of device concepts and brings together scientists with complementary skills, to share knowledge and resources and provide training for the next generation.
 Group activity can be further subdivided into the research themes:

 The Astronomy & Astrophysics group studies a range of topics in galactic and extragalactic astronomy and cosmology, including theory, observation and the development of related instrumentation.
 Major areas include: observations of high-redshift galaxies and their cosmological evolution; theoretical, computational and observational studies of the formation of stars and planets; design and construction of astronomical instrumentation for ground and space-based observatories; and theoretical work on the early Universe its large-scale structure.